A new study based on computer simulations reveals that the melting of ice on East Antarctica’s shore could result in an unstoppable sea-level rise.

 The melting of a rather small ice volume on East Antarctica’s shore could trigger a persistent ice discharge into the ocean, resulting in unstoppable sea-level rise for thousands of years to come.
 This is shown in a study now published in Nature Climate Change by scientists from the Potsdam Institute for Climate Impact Research (PIK).
 The findings are based on computer simulations of the Antarctic ice flow using improved data of the ground profile underneath the ice sheet.

-“East Antarctica’s Wilkes Basin is like a bottle on a slant,” says lead-author Matthias Mengel, “once uncorked, it empties out.”
+“East Antarctica’s Wilkes Basin is like a bottle on a slant,” says lead author Matthias Mengel, “once uncorked, it empties out.”
 The basin is the largest region of marine ice on rocky ground in East Antarctica.
-Currently a rim of ice at the coast holds the ice behind in place: like a cork holding back the content of a bottle.
+Currently, a rim of ice at the coast holds the ice behind in place: like a cork holding back the content of a bottle.
 While the air over Antarctica remains cold, warming oceans can cause ice loss on the coast.
-Ice melting could make this relatively small cork disappear – once lost, this would trigger a long term sea-level rise of 300-400 centimeters.
+Ice melting could make this relatively small cork disappear – once lost, this would trigger a long-term sea-level rise of 300-400 centimeters (10-13 feet).
 “The full sea-level rise would ultimately be up to 80 times bigger than the initial melting of the ice cork,” says co-author Anders Levermann.

 Emitting greenhouse-gases could start uncontrollable ice-melt